ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-ie.md

 ## Instructions

-### Creating an Object Storage container/bucket
+### Creating a Standard Object Storage container/bucket

-First, you need to have an Object Storage container.
+First, you need to have a Standard Object Storage container.
 If you don't already had one, you can follow the [Creating an Object Storage container](../../storage/pcs/create-container/) tutorial.

-For this guide, our Object Storage container is named `terraform-state` and its region is `GRA`.
+For this guide, our Object Storage container is named `terraform-state`, its solution is `Standard (Swift)` and its region is `GRA`.

 ![terraform state container in OVHcloud Object Storage](images/object_storage.png){.thumbnail}